Reviews You Can Rely On

 Credit: Jason Peters

 Unfortunately, the performance of the FlashForge Adventurer 3 plummeted with the articulated platform jack.
-It once again completely failed with the ABS version of this model and never really successfully produced a PLA version.
-The print would complete but we never managed to break the moving parts free without the knurled knob breaking off.
+It wasn't able to produce a really successful PLA version, and it completely failed with the ABS version.
+The PLA print would complete, but we never managed to break the moving parts free without the knurled knob breaking off.

 This printer did do much better with the wireframe cube, with the bridges looking almost perfect in PLA and above average in ABS, though there was a bit of layer separation from warping.